Elin-Modding-Resources/Elin.Docs/articles/10_Transpiler 101/codematcher.md

 br.s
 ```

-These branching instructions are shwon in short form.
+These branching instructions are shown in short form.
 However, MSIL optimizations will replace them with `brtrue`, `brfalse`, and `br` at runtime.
 So if you cannot qualify a match for a branch instruction, replace your `CodeMatch` with the long form instead.